pact-foundation/docs.pact.io/website/docs/getting_started/what_is_pact_good_for.md

 ## What is it not good for?

-* Testing APIs where the team maintaining the other side of the integration will not also being using Pact
+* Testing APIs where the team maintaining the other side of the integration will not also be using Pact
 * Testing APIs where the consumers cannot be individually identified \(eg. public APIs\).
 * Situations where you cannot load data into the provider without using the API that you're actually testing \(eg. public APIs\).
 [Why?](#why-pact-may-not-be-the-best-tool-for-testing-public-apis)
 * Situations where you cannot control the data being used to generate the provider's responses.